 Please note that both attendance and punctuality are actively and regularly monitored by both the school and the Local Authority.
 The school operates a policy of issuing fixed term penalty fines for unauthorised absence.
 In cases where this fails to result in an improvement in attendance, further legal action is possible.

-Absences, Punctuality and Attendance generally across the school are monitored and overseen by Mrs Saunders , who reports directly to the Executive Headteacher in this regard.
+Absences, Punctuality and Attendance generally across the school are monitored and overseen by Mrs Leach , who reports directly to the Executive Headteacher in this regard.

 Absence due to illness: